FaR-Team/patch-notes/_posts/2024-06-04-Since-June-4th.md

 + Fixed a few issues with the `ClockManager` and several object references in the scene.
 + Fixed a bug that allowed you to leave items on blocked slots.
 + Fixed an error when teleporting from one scene to another.
++ Fixed a bug that caused the user to plant two trees at once.
 + Fixed the save and load of each scene's last datetime.
 + Changed player's starting gold.
 + Added `GameStateData`,`GameStateLoader`, and `GameStateSaver`.